StreetCry Board of Directors

 NEIL GOLDBERG makes video, photo, mixed media, and performance work about embodiment, sensing, mortality, and the everyday.
 Exhibitions include: the Museum of Modern Art, the New Museum, the Museum of the City of New York, the Hammer Museum.
 He has received fellowships from the John Simon Guggenheim Foundation, the New York State Council on the Arts, and the Lower Manhattan Cultural Council.
 He teaches at the Yale School of Art and has been resident faculty at the Skowhegan School of Painting and Sculpture and is a mentor with Queer|Art|Mentorship. neilgoldberg.com

-ANNIE RACHELE LANZILLOTTO, Poet, performance-artist, author, songwriter, cantastoria, pluralist by nature.
+ANNIE RACHELE LANZILLOTTO Artistic Director.
+Poet, performance-artist, author, songwriter, cantastoria, pluralist by nature.
 Inspired by the demos, cacophonous opera of pushcart peddler street cries, the roots of theater in the agora, singing the story in the piazza.
 Lanzillotto's stories rivet attention and ignite audience interaction.
-Author of the books: "Whaddyacall the Wind?"
-"L is for Lion" "Schistsong," "Hard Candy" and "Pitch Roll Yaw."
+Author of the books: "Dyke Rubicons" (Quelle Presse), "Whaddyacall the Wind?"
+(Bordighera), "L is for Lion" (SUNY Press), "Schistsong," (Bordighera) "Hard Candy" and "Pitch Roll Yaw," (Guernica).
 Podcasts as "Annie's Story Cave." annielanzillotto.com

-StreetCry was incorporated in New York State on the feast day of Our Lady of Mount Carmel, 7/16/2018.
-Thanks to the guidance of Neil Goldberg, Sandor Katz, Volunteer Lawyers for the Arts, and K&L Gates, LLP: Holly D. Hatfield, and Hilda Li.
+StreetCry was incorporated in New York State as a 501(c)(3) not-for-profit organization on 7/16/2018, with the guidance and assistance of Neil Goldberg, Sandor Ellix Katz, Volunteer Lawyers for the Arts, and K&L Gates, LLP: Holly D. Hatfield, and Hilda Li.
 Founding Board Members were: Emily Jordan Agnes Kunkel, Annie Lanzillotto, Audrey Kindred, Salley May.
 Soon after incorporation, Ellynne Skove joined the Board of Directors.